philchute/tfpugsdotcom/Content/TFCGuide.md

 ### League Matches:
 * Any spectators should use HLTV rather than in-game spectator viewing
-* Players should record a personal demo using the command "record filename".
-Use the command "stop" if you need to stop recording one file to record another.
+* Players should record a personal demo using the console command `record filename`.
+Use the console command `stop` if you need to stop recording one file to record another.
 Players should retain these demos and provide them if requested from an admin.
 * Teams are allowed substitutions between halves or overtime periods.
 Having an additional player on standby is a good way to insure against a player having a connection or irl issue.
 * No mm1 (all-chat) during the match.
 Conduct yourself professionally.
 This is our highest form of competition and your behavior and sportsmanship should reflect that.
 * Report scores and upload logs within 24 hours if playing on your own server.